tom-seddon/ghouls-revenge/docs/ghouls-revenge.md

 Party disk and enter `Y`.
 Again, you can enter * commands by entering something beginning with `*`.

-You'll then see each level set in turn, with each level's current score, and the score found (if any) for it in the other scores file.
-The other score will be merged across if it's quicker, or not if it's slower or the same.
+You'll then see each level set in turn, with each level's current best time, and the best time found (if any) for it in the other best times file.
+The other best time will be merged across if it's quicker, or not if it's slower or the same.

-If you see the message `No record for this level found`, this level has no match in the levels in the other score file, probably because the level data has since changed (rendering the original time invalid).
+If you see the message `No record for this level found`, this level has no match in the levels in the other best times file, probably because the level data has since changed (rendering the original time invalid).

-Press `SPACE` to accept the result - this is usually what you want - or toggle the merge status of each score with keys `1` to `4`.
+Press `SPACE` to accept the result - this is usually what you want - or toggle the merge status of each best time with keys `1` to `4`.

-Once you've gone through all the level sets, the merged scores file will be saved to `GPTIMES` on disk.
+Once you've gone through all the level sets, the merged best times file will be saved to `GPTIMES` on disk.

 A backup of the old file can be found in `GPTIMEB`.

-## Bitshifters' Best Times
+## Bitshifters' best times

-Our own set of best times can be found in the file `BTIMES`, for merging into your own score file if you fancy trying to beat them!
+Our own set of best times can be found in the file `BTIMES`, for merging into your own best times file if you fancy trying to beat them!

-NOTE: these scores were obtained using a prerelease version of the game, with older versions of some levels.
+NOTE: these times were obtained using a prerelease version of the game, with older versions of some levels.
 You may see `No record for this level found` messages when merging.